-Are you bad at dancing?
-That’s ok!
-Here’s how to enhance your First Dance with inspiring ideas that don’t rely on your dance moves.
-If you want to make your wedding dance super memorable, you will love our ideas to add wow factor.
+Having organised wedding dance lessons for hundreds of couples, I know what you are thinking and I’m here to tell you that it’s ok.
+Very few people will feel confident and relaxed over the prospect of getting on the dancefloor in front of everyone they know.
+In normal life, would we ever stand up and dance in front of loads of people?
+No!
+The good news is that you don’t need to rely on your limited repertoire of dance moves to do an incredible first dance.
+Read on to be inspired by ideas to make your wedding dance super memorable, with wow factor.
 Learn how to divert the attention away from your dance skills, so you can relax and enjoy dancing together.
-Howver, the best way to have an incredible First Dance is to feel confident.
-The easiest way to achieve that is by taking Wedding Dance Lessons.
+Saying that, by far the best way to have an incredible First Dance is to feel confident.
+The easiest way to achieve this is by taking Wedding Dance Lessons.

 2. After you’ve danced for a while, ask your parents, wedding party or close friends & relatives to join you.
 It shows your love and appreciation.
 It’s also a great way to get people up dancing.
 An empty dance floor can be intimidating, so guests are more likely to dance if people are already on it.